 The type of carbohydrate we crave seems to be based upon the food’s glycemic index, or how high it causes blood sugar levels to peak after consumption.
 The higher-glycemic index carbs (like sugar) are said to have a greater effect on serotonin than lower-glycemic index carbs (like oatmeal).

-When we’re coping with severe stress, as we have all been for the past two months, simple carbohydrates provide a fairly rapid source of fuel to the body by raising these blood sugar levels.
+When we’re coping with severe stress, as we have all been for the past months, simple carbohydrates provide a fairly rapid source of fuel to the body by raising these blood sugar levels.
 And traumatic precipitating factors – like grief, divorce, family crisis or this unprecedented COVID-19 global pandemic) – can set off a cascade of carb cravings.

 The ironic problem with a simple carb overload is that what may make us feel temporarily better can set off a physiological chain reaction that wreaks havoc on the body.
 It taxes the adrenal glands, suppresses the immune system for hours after intake, and generally leaves a person feeling sluggish and off-kilter.
 And then there’s the sugar crash.